A look at who is unbeaten and winless in college basketball - WHIZ News

 AP Rank: 2

 Best Start Since: 2011-12.
-The Bears opened 17-0 and ultimately reached the NCAA regional finals before losing to eventual champion Kentucky.
+The Bears also opened 17-0 that season and ultimately reached the NCAA regional finals before losing to eventual champion Kentucky.

-Highlight So Far: Baylor’s first big test in the Big 12 came Jan.
-6, and the Bears handled Oklahoma 76-61.
-That was coach Scott Drew’s 372nd career victory, one more than his father, former Valparaiso coach Homer Drew.
+Highlight So Far: Baylor passed a major test Tuesday night, winning 83-69 at No. 6 Texas.
+That win left the Bears atop the Pomeroy rankings.

 Why They’re Unbeaten: The Bears have one of the top players in the country in guard Jared Butler, who is averaging 16.8 points per game and shooting 45% from 3-point range.